Astro-Wangjh/wangjiahui/_pages/about.md

 ---
 layout: splash
 permalink: /
-title: "Academic Pages is a ready-to-fork GitHub Pages template for academic personal websits"
+title: "Academic Pages is a ready-to-fork GitHub Pages template for academic personal websits

+ff
+"
 author_profile: false
 redirect_from:
   - /about/